 In 2021, we adopted a change to the Canadian defined benefit plans to freeze pension accruals for salaried participants, effective January 1, 2024, and to close the hourly plan to new non-union employees hired on or after January 1, 2022.
-After the effective date, all salaried participants will receive an employer contribution to the defined contribution plan based on age and years of service regardless of employee contributions and will have the opportunity to receive employer contributions to match employee contributions up to defined limits.
+After the effective date, all salaried participants receive an employer contribution to the defined contribution plan based on age and years of service regardless of employee contribution and the opportunity to receive employer contributions to match employee contributions up to defined limits.
 We also adopted a change to the U.K. defined benefit plan to freeze pension accruals for all participants effective March 31, 2022.
-After the effective date, participants will have the opportunity to receive employer contributions to match employee contributions up to defined limits.
+After the effective date, participants have the opportunity to receive employer contributions to match employee contributions up to defined limits.
 Pre-tax pension benefits expense will decrease after the effective dates, partially offset by contributions to defined contribution plans.

-In 2021, we adopted a change to the U.S. qualified defined benefit plans to transfer certain participants from PepsiCo Employees Retirement Plan A (Plan A) to PepsiCo Employees Retirement Plan I (Plan I), effective January 1, 2022.
-The benefits offered to the plans' participants were unchanged.
-There is no material impact to pre-tax pension benefits expense from this transaction.
+In 2021, we adopted a change to the U.S. qualified defined benefit plans to transfer certain participants from Plan A to Plan I, effective January 1, 2022.
+The accrued benefits offered to the plans' participants were unchanged.
+There was no material impact to pre-tax pension benefits expense from this transaction.